danieeeld2/vASCA-R/README.md

 In general, all functions return structures with numerical data that can be compared as matrices in the tests, except for `plotScatter`, `plotVec`, `scores`, and `loadings`.
 These functions return images, so their tests generate a folder with the execution results and a file named `RESULTS.md` for comparing the plots in both languages.

 ⚠️⚠️ *`parglmVS` is the function responsible for calculating all the data structures in the permutation test.
 These permutations are random, and for the test, we require a large number of permutations due to the fact that the random number generators in both languages are different.
 This results in the test taking a considerable amount of time, as discussed in the issues [#51](https://github.com/danieeeld2/vASCA-R/issues/51) and [#52](https://github.com/danieeeld2/vASCA-R/issues/52), as well as in the PR [#30](https://github.com/danieeeld2/vASCA-R/pull/30).
 At the end of this PR, you can find a screenshot showing the execution time of this test and confirming that the function passes the tests.
 If you want to reactivate it, simply go to the `parglmVS_test.go` code and comment the two lines that contain `t.Skip`.*

+In addition to the tests, we provide the scripts `vasca_benchmark.sh` and `parglmVS_benchmark.sh`, which generate comparative performance plots of the R and MATLAB/Octave implementations of these functions.
+The results are stored in the `<function>_benchmark/` folder.
+You can find more information about this benchmark in [Section 8](#8-📈-performance-comparison)

 ## 4. 👷🏻 GitHub Workflows